VBTI-development/onedl-mmtracking/docs/en/overview.md

 - **Simple, Fast and Strong**

-  **Simple**: MMTracking interacts with other OpenMMLab projects.
-It is built upon [MMDetection](https://github.com/open-mmlab/mmdetection) that we can capitalize any detector only through modifying the configs.
+  **Simple**: OneDL MMTracking interacts with other OneDL Lab projects.
+It is built upon [OneDL-MMDetection](https://github.com/vbti-development/onedl-mmdetection) that we can capitalize any detector only through modifying the configs.

   **Fast**: All operations run on GPUs.
 The training and inference speeds are faster than or comparable to other implementations.